Ancient Greek philosophers first

 Neutrino

-particle with negligible mass.
-It is produced in many nuclear reactions such
+neutral particle with negligible mass.
+It is produced in many nuclear

 Neutron

-which make up an atom.
-A neutron and a proton have about the same weight,
+particles which make up an atom.
+A neutron and a proton have about the same

 Nuclear reactor

-chain reaction can be initiated, maintained, and controlled.
-Its essential
+which a fission chain reaction can be initiated, maintained, and controlled.

-components are fissionable fuel, moderator, shielding, control rods, and
+Its essential components are fissionable fuel, moderator, shielding, control

 Nucleon